-The U.S Citizenship and Immigration Services often provides easy-to-follow guidelines for filing different immigration forms, including Form I-130 (Petition for Alien Relative).
+The U.S Citizenship and Immigration Services (UCIS) often provides easy-to-follow guidelines for filing different immigration forms, including Form I-130 (Petition for Alien Relative).

 Although these instructions are easy to follow, they may not address all the critical issues some applicants face with filing their petitions.
 Some may also get confused by the terms used in the written instructions, especially when differentiating the relationship between different parties named in these forms.